intel/linux-sgx-driver/README.md

 -------
 Starting from 05/2017, we are importing the sgx driver code from the in-kernel sgx repository located at git-hub: https://github.com/jsakkine-intel/linux-sgx.git.
 Any contribution should be done there.
 Future versions of the sgx driver code will be imported later on.
 The motivation behind this decision is to maintain a single source code of the sgx linux driver.
 An additional directory inker2ext/ has been created, it contains a script and a patch file that can be used in order to separately generate the code base of the sgx external module; it can be used in case someone wants the newest sgx driver as an external module and does not want to wait for next update.
+The sgx2 branch hosts an initial implementation supporting SGX 2.0.
+This patch is maintained in inker2ext/sgx2.patch in the 2.0 branch and will be periodically updated to the linux-sgx-driver:master branch.
+Contributions for this patch should be managed directly through the linux-sgx-driver project on Github. sgx2 will have the same behavior as linux-sgx-driver on hardware platforms that do not support SGX 2.0.

 Documentation
 -------------